 General Obligation Bonds.
-The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K and \$3.67 billion remaining under Measure R. It is anticipated that the remaining voter authorization under Measure K and Measure R may be used through the semi-annual issuance of multiple series of bonds over future years as required to finance various elements of the District's capital needs.
-The District anticipates issuing, in early 2006, a series of general obligation bonds, designated "Election of 2004, Series F" in an aggregate amount not exceeding \$500 million.
-In addition, the District anticipates a November 2005 ballot measure pursuant to Proposition 39 at which authorization to issue up to \$3.985 billion of general obligation bonds will be submitted to the voters in the District.
+The District has \$1.25 billion authorized and unissued general obligation bond authorization remaining under Measure K and \$3.67 billion remaining under Measure R. It is anticipated that the remaining voter authorization under Measure K and Measure R will be used through the annual issuance of multiple series of bonds over future years as required to finance various elements of the District's capital needs.
+The District anticipates issuing, in August 2005, a series of general obligation bonds, designated "Election of 2004, Series E" in an aggregate amount not exceeding \$900 million.
+In addition, the District anticipates a November 2005 ballot measure pursuant to Proposition 39 at which authorization to issue up to \$3.85 billion of general obligation bonds will be submitted to the voters in the District.